qatta93/sql/README.md

   * You will have to setup and managed the connection and pools, as shown in the slides and [documentation](https://node-postgres.com/).
 * We have not supplied you with tests this time, but we encourage you to write tests using a tool like `supertest`.
 It's a great way to get faster feedback on your code
   * You can also, use PostMan to test your API manually

+## Our own steps

+First we need to connect our app to our database ideally using pool.

+Then we do an exercise using the instructors instead of products.

+We need to create an instructors table with sqlscript

+We need to query the info to check it is working

+we need to start the lab!!

+Play with products...